OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 You can specify data specific to an item in the user's mailbox using the [CustomProperties](https://docs.microsoft.com/javascript/api/outlook_1_5/office.CustomProperties) object.
 For example, your mail add-in could categorize certain messages and note the category using a custom property `messageCategory`.
 Or, if your mail add-in creates appointments from meeting suggestions in a message, you can use a custom property to track each of these appointments.
 This ensures that if the user opens the message again, your mail add-in doesn't offer to create the appointment a second time.

 Similar to roaming settings, changes to custom properties are stored on in-memory copies of the properties for the current Outlook session.
-To make sure these custom properties will be available in the next session, save all the custom properties to the server.
+To make sure these custom properties will be available in the next session, use [CustomProperties.saveAsync](/javascript/api/outlook_1_5/office.CustomProperties#saveasync-callback--asynccontext-).

 These add-in-specific, item-specific custom properties can only be accessed by using the **CustomProperties** object.
 These properties are different from the custom, MAPI-based, [UserProperties](https://docs.microsoft.com/office/vba/api/Outlook.UserProperties) in the Outlook object model, and extended properties in Exchange Web Services (EWS).
 You cannot directly access **CustomProperties** by using the Outlook object model, EWS, or REST.
 To learn how to access **CustomProperties** using EWS or REST, please see the section [Get custom properties using EWS or REST](#get-custom-properties-using-ews-or-rest).

 ### Using custom properties

 Before you can use custom properties, you must load them by calling the [loadCustomPropertiesAsync](https://docs.microsoft.com/office/dev/add-ins/reference/objectmodel/requirement-set-1.5/Office.context.mailbox.item#loadcustompropertiesasynccallback-usercontext) method.
-If any custom properties are already set for the current item, they are loaded from the Exchange server at this point.
 After you have created the property bag, you can use the [set](https://docs.microsoft.com/javascript/api/outlook_1_5/office.CustomProperties#set-name--value-) and [get](https://docs.microsoft.com/javascript/api/outlook_1_5/office.CustomProperties) methods to add and retrieve custom properties.
-To save any changes that you make to the property bag, you must use the [saveAsync](https://docs.microsoft.com/javascript/api/outlook_1_5/office.CustomProperties#saveasync-callback--asynccontext-) method to persist the changes on the Exchange server.
+To save any changes that you make to the property bag, you must use the [saveAsync](https://docs.microsoft.com/javascript/api/outlook_1_5/office.CustomProperties#saveasync-callback--asynccontext-) method to persist the changes.

  > [!NOTE]